ludvigknutsmark/python-chat/README.md

 Huge shoutout to Cryptography.io and pyOpenSSL for amazing libraries and documentation!

+If you want to download and test this application for yourself, email me at ludvig.knutsmark@gmail.com

 Some security features/measures is:

 * End-to-end encrypted message between clients using Fernet, which is a method that builds upon AES-128-CBC mode and a SHA256 hash authentication code (HMAC).